furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

 date: 2006-08-01 15:00:00 +0000
 ---

-Stuart was cleaning his teeth.
-He liked to start at the back on the right at the top and work round the whole top row before starting on the bottom.
+<span class='firstcharacter'>S</span>tuart was cleaning his teeth.
+He liked to start at the back on
+the right at the top and work round the whole top row before starting on the bottom.
 He knew that it was important to be methodical.
 As he spat into the sink and looked up again at the